CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_infantandtoddlernutrition_breastfeeding_workplace_breastfeeding_html.md

 * Bring multiple breast pump kits to your workplace so that a clean kit can be used for each pumping session.
 Take used parts home after work and wash them all at once.
 * If you have access to a microwave, rinse parts and then use steam bags made for cleaning breast pump parts.
-Some pump parts should not be steamed in the microwave, so be sure to check the manufacturer’s instructions.
+Some pump parts should not be steamed in the microwave, so be sure to check the manufactureraÌ‚â‚¬TMs instructions.
 * Learn how to [hand express](/nutrition/emergencies-infant-feeding/hand-expression.html) directly into milk collection containers.

 Can I store my pump parts in the refrigerator between pump sessions while at my workplace?